Elvis Costello: 2000s

 In July 2008, Costello (as Declan McManus) appeared in his home city Liverpool where he was awarded an honorary degree of Doctor of Music from the University of Liverpool.
-Between 2008 and 2010, Costello hosted Channel 4/CTV's series Spectacle in which Costello talked and performed with stars in various fields, styled similarly to Inside the Actors Studio.
-Between its two seasons, the show compiled 20 episodes, including one where Costello was interviewed by actress Mary-Louise Parker.
 Costello was featured on Fall Out Boy's 2008 album Folie à Deux, providing vocals on the track "What a Catch, Donnie", along with other artists who are friends with the band.

 Costello appeared in Stephen Colbert's television special A Colbert Christmas: The Greatest Gift of All.
 In the program, he was eaten by a bear, but later saved by Santa Claus; he also sang a duet with Colbert.
 The special was first aired on 23 November 2008.
-Costello released Secret, Profane & Sugarcane, a collaboration with T-Bone Burnett, on 9 June 2009.
-It was his first on the Starbucks Hear Music label and a return to country music in the manner of Good Year for the Roses.
+Costello released Secret, Profane & Sugarcane, a collaboration with T Bone Burnett, on 9 June 2009.
+It was his first on the Starbucks Hear Music label and a return to country music in the manner of "Good Year for the Roses".

-Costello appeared as himself in the finale of the third season of 30 Rock and sang in the episode's celebrity telethon, "Kidney Now!".
-The episode references Costello's given name when Jack Donaghy accuses him of concealing his true identity: "Declan McManus, international art thief".

 In May 2009, Costello made a surprise cameo appearance on-stage at the Beacon Theatre in New York as part of Spinal Tap's Unwigged and Unplugged show, singing their fictional 1965 hit "Gimme Some Money" with the band backing him up.

-2010s

-On 15 May 2010, Costello announced he would withdraw from a concert performed in Israel in opposition to Israel's treatment of Palestinians.
-In a statement on his website, Costello wrote, "It has been necessary to dial out the falsehoods of propaganda, the double game and hysterical language of politics, the vanity and self-righteousness of public communiqués from cranks in order to eventually sift through my own conflicted thoughts".

-Also in 2010, Elvis Costello appeared as himself in David Simon's television series, Treme.
-Costello released the album National Ransom in autumn of 2010.
-In 2011, Costello appeared as himself on Sesame Street to perform a song with Elmo and Cookie Monster, titled "Monster Went and Ate My Red 2", a play on "(The Angels Wanna Wear My) Red Shoes".
+In December 2009, Costello portrayed The Shape on the album Ghost Brothers of Darkland County, a collaboration between rock singer John Mellencamp and novelist Stephen King.
+In February 2010, Costello appeared in the live cinecast of Garrison Keillor's Prairie Home Companion, singing some of his own songs, and participating in many of the show's other musical and acting performances.
+On 30 April 2011, he played the song "Pump it Up" with the Odds before the start of a Vancouver Canucks playoff game at Rogers Arena in Vancouver, British Columbia.